stongao/study_resources/notes/linux-sys-interview.md

   - Server acknoledge.
 Sends **finished** messsage.
 Symmetric key crypto now onwards.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
   - Redundant array of interconnected disks.
 RAID0- **Data Striping**.
 RAID1- **Mirroring**.
 RAID5- **Parity info**(tolerates one drive failure).
 RAID10- combine RAID1 and RAID0
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.
+  - /boot : static boot files.
+Linux kernel image.
+Replacing image will update system
+  - /etc : configuration files
+  - /lib : static and dynamic libraries. .so and .lib
+  - /dev : system related files.
+Devices shown as files. eg /dev/sda
+  - /sys : files created by device drivers for interaction
+  - /bin : common executables. e.g. ls
+  - /mnt : temporary mounted filesystems
+  - /opt : large static softwares
+  - /proc : files that extract or send info to kernel e.g. /proc/loadavg
+  - /sbin : executables only used at boot time
+  - /usr : protect files when system is updated.
+Also files of other users and groups
+  - /var : temporary files

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
   - root, uid 0, gid 0
 * How to list all files, including hidden ones, in a directory?
   - ls - a
 * What is the Unix/Linux command to remove a directory and its contents?
   - rm -rf /path/to/dir
 * Which command will show you free/used memory?
 Does free memory exist on Linux?
   - free, top: free shows used, free, dynamic, shared and swap memory usage
 * How to search for the string "my konfi is the best" in files of a directory recursively?
   - grep -r "my confi is the best" ./\*
 * How to connect to a remote server or what is SSH?
+  - ssh user@hostname -p portno. defalut port 22.
 * How to get all environment variables and how can you use them?
+  - printenv.
+Same program runs differently in different environments.
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
+  -  ifconfig is not in path or not installed
 * What happens if I type TAB-TAB?
+  - See all possible files to complete command.
 * What command will show the available disk space on the Unix/Linux system?
+  - df
 * What commands do you know that can be used to check DNS records?
+  - nslookup or host command
 * What Unix/Linux commands will alter a files ownership, files permissions?
+  - chown. chmod
 * What does ```chmod +x FILENAME```do?
+  - makes file executable for everyone
 * What does the permission 0750 on a file mean?
+  - rwxr-x--
 * What does the permission 0750 on a directory mean?
+  - rwxr-x-- for files inside.
 * How to add a new system user without login permissions?
 * How to add/remove a group from a user?
+  - deluser user group
+  - adduser user group
 * What is a bash alias?
+  - Works like a keyboard shortcut
 * How do you set the mail address of the root/a user?
 * What does CTRL-c do?
+  - Sends SIGINT.
+Terminate process
 * What is in /etc/services?
 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
 * What is the difference between UNIX and Linux.
+  -  UNIX: copyrighted OS
+  - Linux: its clone.
+Posix compliance, opensource distribution.
+Only a kernel.
+Different distros add utility packages.
 * What is the difference between Telnet and SSH?
 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
+  - cat /proc/loadavg. last 1 min, 5 min and 15 min load.
 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?